 More than 2 decades have passed since the day I saw him last time.
 While writing this, I could not hold back my tears.
-I felt all the pain, all the sufferings again.
+I felt all the pain, all the suffering again.
 Perhaps, this is the greatest pain anyone can feel in his life.

 Today I have everything, all the success, all the happiness, a lot of money, all the fame, but I don’t have him.
 I can trade off all this for spending a day with him.
 But I know, Allah will not negotiate with me even this time.